Toyin-elankey/Cybersecurity-portfolio-/Incidence-Response-threat-Hunting/README.md

-# 🛡️ Phishing Incident Response & IOC Investigation
+# Phishing Incident Response & IOC Investigation

 > **Hands-on cybersecurity project focused on phishing detection, incident response, IOC investigation, and threat intelligence analysis.**

 ---

-## 📌 Project Overview
+## 📌 Lab Overview

-This project demonstrates a practical **Phishing Incident Response and Indicators of Compromise (IOC) Investigation** conducted against a suspicious email campaign.
+This Lab demonstrates a practical **Phishing Incident Response and Indicators of Compromise (IOC) Investigation** conducted against a suspicious email campaign.

 The investigation involved analyzing email characteristics, embedded URLs, domains, IP addresses, DNS records, and exposed services to determine whether the activity presented indicators of a phishing attack.

 ---

-## 🎯 Objectives
+##  Objectives

 The primary objectives of this investigation were to: